mitre/microsoft-sql-server-2014-instance-stig-baseline/README.md

 Depending on your environment restrictions, the [SAF CLI](https://saf-cli.mitre.org) can be used to run a local docker instance of Heimdall-Lite via the `saf view:heimdall` command.

 Additionally both Heimdall applications can be deployed via docker, kubernetes, or the installation packages.
-Additionally both Heimdall applications can be deployed via docker, kubernetes, or the installation packages.

 [top](#table-of-contents)